Programme

 Welcome remarks

-Welcome remarks from Lauren Thorpe, Chief Transformation Officer, United Learning Trust and Chair of CST Data and insights professional community.
+Welcome remarks from Lauren Thorpe, Chief Transformation Officer, United Learning Trust and Chair of CST Data and digital transformation professional community.

 09:35